-Prior to joining IRP, she was a Project Director at the National Development and Research Institutes in the Institute for Special Population Research, directing an interdisciplinary project that examines partnering and co-parenting among cohabiting low-income Black adults who live in high poverty areas in New York City.
+Prior to joining IRP, Megan was a Project Director at the National Development and Research Institutes in the Institute for Special Population Research, directing an interdisciplinary project that examined partnering and co-parenting among cohabiting low-income Black adults who live in high poverty areas in New York City.
 The study sought to examine how cohabitation influences partnering decisions, parental responsibilities, and child development and well-being.
 It employed the mixed-methods approach of a longitudinal panel study and an embedded ethnography over a five year period.
-Thus far, Dr. Reid and her colleagues have published study findings in the Journal of Marriage and Family, the Journal of African American Studies, the Journal of Family Psychology, and Couple and Family Psychology.
+Thus far, Dr. Reid and her colleagues have published study findings in the Journal of Marriage and Family, the Journal of Family Issues, the Journal of African American Studies, the Journal of Family Psychology, and Couple and Family Psychology.
 Additionally, she has presented findings from this study at conferences sponsored by the National Center for Family and Marriage Research, The American Sociological Association, and the Society for the Study of Social Problems.

 Dr. Reid received her MA and PhD in sociology from the University of Texas at Austin.
 Her dissertation focused on the housing experiences of displaced Hurricane Katrina survivors, and how this varied by race, class, and gender.
 This work was published in Sociological Forum and the Journal of Family Issues.
 Click the link below to view her current CV: